A Tale of Two Cities (1965 TV series)

-A Tale of Two Cities is a British television series which first aired on BBC 1 in 1965.
+A Tale of Two Cities is a British television series which first aired on BBC1 in 1965.
 It is an adaptation of the novel A Tale of Two Cities by Charles Dickens.
 Out of the 10 episodes produced, 8 are believed to be lost.
 Episodes 2 and 3 survive, and various promotional photographs and productions stills featuring the actors in costume are available online.